SpecialFlocon/charts/taalbot/README.md

 ## Prerequisites

 - Kubernetes 1.8+
-- A working taalapi deployment
+- A running MongoDB database and its user credentials
 - A Discord bot token, obtained via Discord developer portal after creating an app